 The island is most enjoyed by seasoned divers for its healthy coral gardens and rich marine life.
-For the rest of us whose swimming skill is kept at a conservative level, here are things we can do in the island.
+For the rest of us whose swimming skill is kept at a conservative level, here are things we can do in Apo island.

-- Snorkeling adventure and chasing turtles!
+- Snorkeling adventure and swimming with turtles!

 - Visit the lighthouse